 Professor Hyland has served as Vice-President of University College Cork, and as Professor of Education in UCC.
 She also currently serves as member of the European Universities Association Institutional Evaluation Team, Ageing Well Network, The Governing Body of the National College of Ireland and the Irish Bar Council’s Tribunal of Complaints against Barristers.

 Professor Hyland lives in Dublin and has three daughters and six grandchildren.

-Patricia Sisk has been appointed to the Press Council
+Patricia Sisk Taormina was appointed to the Press Council

 as an independent member for a three year term from May 2012.
 She was called to the Bar of Ireland in 1995 and she remains in practice as a Barrister.
 In 2004, she qualified as an Accredited Mediator.